SeelabFhdo/SN2021/README.md

 ### Content description
 This repository contains the artifacts used during the different phases of our proposed workflow for DevOps teams for model-driven microservice development, including those we create due to the workflow.
 Additionally, we link the repositories of the source code we used in the workflow down below.

+The folder [case_study_models](https://github.com/SeelabFhdo/SN2021/tree/master/case_study_models) contains all LEMMA models from our case study in an Eclipse project, which can be imported to the prepared Eclipse instance with our plugins.

+The OpenAPI specification for the Lakeside Mutual services and the corresponding LEMMA models are included in the [generated_models_and_OpenApi](https://github.com/SeelabFhdo/SN2021/tree/master/generated_models_and_OpenApi) of this repository.

+For counting the generated artefacts' lines, we provide a script, which is located in the [loc_count](https://github.com/SeelabFhdo/SN2021/tree/master/loc_count) folder.

+The folder [pre_generated_artefacts](https://github.com/SeelabFhdo/SN2021/tree/master/pre_generated_artefacts) contains all the artefacts we create during our proposed workflow for simple reviewing purposes.
+To validate these results, we provide a step-by-step guideline below, including a [run_code_generation.sh](https://github.com/SeelabFhdo/SN2021/blob/master/run_code_generation.sh) for building those artefacts.

 ### Source Code
 ---
 The source code used in the Model-Driven Engineering workflow in our contribution is part of the following repositories: